FHIR/sql-on-fhir-v2/input/pagecontent/glossary.md

 ### tabular views

 FHIR data projected into a tabular form.
-Note there is no requirement that the data be persisted or materialized i.e. the table may be dynamic and/or ephemeral.
+Note there is no requirement that the data be persisted or materialized, i.e. the table may be dynamic and/or ephemeral.